 Acquired rights from Colorado Rapids on Dec.
 14, 2012 via Stage 2 of the MLS Re-Entry Draft.
 He then signed with the club on Jan.
 3, 2013.

 2014: Appeared in 25 games and started 18.
 He finished second on the team with eight goals and also added two assists in 1,434 minutes of action.
 Casey ranked seventh among active players in career MLS goals (68) at end of 2014 season.
 He got hot midway through the year, tallying four goals over the course of two games against Chivas USA (May 31) and Vancouver (June 7).
 His form continued later on in the summer with a goal and an assist in a 3-1 victory over New York Red Bulls on July 16.
+That earned him a spot on the Week 19 MLS Team of the Week by MLSSoccer.com.
 He also scored the game-winner against Toronto on Sept.
 3.

 2013: Played in 31 games starting in 25, logging a total of 2,201 minutes.
 He scored 10 goals and collected five assists.
 Casey was the second highest goal scorer behind Jack McInerney in 2013.
 He scored the game winner against Kansas City on 9/27/2013, snapping Sporting KC's from their three-game winning streak.
 On July 3, 2013 he led the team to a 2-0 victory against D.C.
 United

 2012: Coming off an Achilles injury, appeared in 18 games (13 starts) scoring two goals and adding three assists for Colorado.
 Both goals arrived in games he started, a 3-0 win over Portland (6/30) and a 2-1 loss to Toronto (7/18)